panique/php-login-minimal/README.md

 A very detailed guideline on how to install the script [here in this blog post](http://www.dev-metal.com/install-php-login-nets-1-minimal-login-script-ubuntu/).

+## Security notice

+This script comes with a handy .htaccess in the views folder that denies direct access to the files within the folder (so that people cannot render the views directly).
+However, these .htaccess files only work if you have set `AllowOverride` to `All` in your apache vhost configs.
+There are lots of tutorials on the web on how to do this.

 ## Useful links

 - [A little guideline on how to use the PHP 5.5 password hashing functions and its "library plugin" based PHP 5.3 & 5.4 implementation](http://www.dev-metal.com/use-php-5-5-password-hashing-functions/)